 This Pacific coast is a beautiful and diverse ecosystem teeming with life.
-From iconic schools of spawning sockeye salmon to majestic killer whales, the west coast is an undeniable treasure that has been stewarded by Indigenous communities for thousands of years.
-Into this idyllic picture steps Texan oil pipeline company Kinder Morgan, with a proposal to ship massive amounts of tar sands oil across BC and load it onto oil tankers in Metro Vancouver.
+From life-giving schools of spawning sockeye salmon to majestic killer whales, the west coast is an undeniable treasure that has been stewarded by Indigenous communities for thousands of years.
+Into this idyllic picture stepped Texan oil pipeline company Kinder Morgan, with a proposal to ship massive amounts of tar sands oil across BC and load it onto oil tankers in Metro Vancouver.

 Opposition to the proposal is widespread – and growing by the day.
-It was so strong the company pulled the plug on the project in May of 2018, but sadly the Trudeau government is still trying to prop it up with billions of taxpayer dollars.
-We won’t stand by and let them use our money to build a pipeline that violates Indigenous rights, fuels climate change and puts this spectacular place at risk of a catastrophic oil spill.
+It was so strong the company pulled the plug on the project in May of 2018, but sadly the Trudeau government bought it and is still trying to prop it up with billions of taxpayer dollars.
+We won’t stand by and let them use our tax money to build a pipeline that violates Indigenous rights, fuels climate change and puts this spectacular place at risk of a catastrophic oil spill.

 Trans Mountain pipeline proposal

 When Trans Mountain was built in the late 1950s, it was a cooperative designed to feed local refineries and supply British Columbians with gasoline.
 But when Texas-based oil giant Kinder Morgan took over the line in 2005, it launched a plan to turn Metro Vancouver into a tar sands export hub.
 In 2007, without any public process or debate, they began moving toxic sludge known as diluted bitumen out via the Salish Sea.